azdavis/millet/readme.md

 VS Code is the only editor for which we provide an "official" extension.
 However, because Millet is a language server, it should be able to be adapted to work with any editor that supports language servers.

+## Community

+Millet is affiliated with Project Savanna, a project whose goal is to improve tooling for Standard ML.

+There is a [Discord server][discord] for Project Savanna, and Millet has its own channel there.
+You can get support and discuss the project there.

 ## Development

 Install the dependencies: